kendevops/piggyvest/README.md

 # form-validator

-A Client Side Form Validator
+A Client Side Form Validator that checkes the activities in a form with the previous information provided.